As collected over the years by recording secretary Alan Dratious.

 God is known through faith, personal experience, and shared experience.

-Through faith, one knows God as the personal conviction of his presence in the universe.
+Through faith, one knows God through personal conviction of His presence in the universe.

-Through personal experience, the private and gregarious alike know God by their perception of how he reveals himself to them.
+Through personal experience, the private and gregarious alike know God through their perception of how He reveals Himself to them.

-Through shared experience the gregarious, if not the private, know God by meeting with like-minded believers for the purpose of sharing their personal experience of God.
+Through shared experience the gregarious, if not the private, know God through meeting with like-minded believers for the purpose of sharing their personal experience of Him.

 When so much good is accomplished in the name of God or with the help of science, and sometimes both, who can say that either the means or the end is absolutely bad?
 If anyone can show that fire is absolutely good or absolutely bad, let them show some absolute truth about God or about science.
 Let others grant the benefit of the doubt to both.